Sunday, June 16, 6 – 9 PM

 F.E.A.S.T.
 2019 encourages artists, thinkers, and organizations to think outside of their everyday practice and create project proposals that address the theme of SURVIVAL.
 Imaginative, sustainable, and provocative projects that explore “survival” as it intersects with social, cultural, political, economic, environmental concerns are welcome.
 What and who must survive?
 How do we insure survival?
 Why is survival important?

-Below are the five finalists who have been selected from the field of submissions and will present their proposals at the F.E.A.S.T. event:
+Below are the four runner-ups who have been selected from the field of submissions and presented their proposals at F.E.A.S.T. :

 Or download the FEAST finalists’ proposals here: Proposals

 One of the least clean ways of cleaning, ironically, is called dry cleaning.
 With a mixture of toxic chemicals and an abundance of clear plastic, dry cleaning is the ultimate un-clean.
 Like the living dead, it creates a dead zone in the natural world, lingering long past its time.
 With support from F.E.A.S.T.
 Drogoul would install and perform (dirty~clean) Cleaners in a VisArts Gallery or other appropriate site.
 The project will be an installation with on-going performances that takes the form of a surreal dry-cleaning shop.
 Drogoul would use collected clear plastic to fabricate an immersive organic cave like environment along with sound, video and multiple performances.
 The work reflects on the ubiquitous cleaners of our urban landscape, and draws on the history of the dry-cleaning industry.
 This project relates to survival as it emphasizes the growing environmental concern of LDPE plastic #4 and the use of perchloroethylene, a known toxin used to clean wearables and other domestics connected to everyday living.